 In mice, PHSO diets raise levels of a particle called Lp(a) — pronounced L P little a[*].

 You might not have heard of it, but Lp(a) is the most dangerous lipid out there.
 Researchers have shown that, in humans, elevated Lp(a) causes cardiovascular disease[*].

-So, soybean oil isn’t the heart-healthy oil the Food and Drug Administration (FDA) makes it out to be.
-It’s also terrible for your immune system.
+Clearly, this isn’t the heart-healthy oil the Food and Drug Administration (FDA) makes it out to be.

 Soybean oil may be toxic to critical immune cells[*].